 - 1. Teacher to meet with child and establish and agree the behaviour which is inappropriate. - 2.
 Ask the child what he/she intends to do about it. - 3.
 Ask the child how we can help. - 4.
 Negotiate with the child the area of behaviour which they need to change in order to improve in class.
-Set one or two SMART (specific, measurable, achievable, realistic and timely) targets are drawn up and agree how it will be monitored.
+Set one or two SMART (specific, measurable, achievable, realistic and timely) targets and agree how the plan will be monitored.